-TCP Throughput Test Performs a Throughput Test.
-See section 3.23 "TCP Throughput Test" below for details Configuration Summary This option is used to save all the different configuration pages onto one page, for easy viewing.
-Page can also be saved (using the File/Save As function on the drop File Menu) for future reference and emailing module configuration details to Technical Support in the event of any configuration problems.
+Configuration Summary This option is used to save all the different configuration pages onto one page, for easy viewing.
+Page can also be saved (using the File/Save As function on the drop File Menu) for future reference and emailing to Coopre Bussmann Support in the event of any configuration problems.
 System Log File Shows an event log of the modules operation, used for diagnosing problems.
-Page can be saved and emailed to Cooper Bussmann if requested.
+Page can be saved and emailed to Coopre Bussmann if requested.
 "Clear System Log" will clear out the log file and start fresh.
-Read Configuration File This option will show the module configuration in XML format.
+Read Configuration This option will show the module configuration in XML format.
 This file can be saved for future reference.
-Write Configuration File Any configuration XML files saved using the "Read Configuration" above can be loaded back into the module This option is used for firmware upgrades.
-Load the file using the "Browse" button and when found Firmware Upgrade press "Send" which will load the file into the module.
+Write Configuration Any configuration XML files saved using the "Read Configuration" above can be loaded back into the module Firmware Upgrade This option is used for firmware upgrades.
+Load the file using the "Browse" button and when found press "Send" which will load the file into the module.
 When completed press "Reset" Firmware upgrade can be done locally or remotely via the radio.
 Reset Resets the module Factory Default Configuration Loads the Factory default configuration and resets.
 CAUTION - Doing this will overwrite any current configuration